seamile/ImgSearch/README.md

 [🇬🇧 English](#imgsearch) ⇌ [🇨🇳 中文](#imgsearch-图片搜索引擎)

-ImgSearch is a lightweight image search engine supporting image-to-image and text-to-image search.
-Built on TinyCLIP (OpenCLIP-compatible) and HNSWlib, it's fast and resource-efficient, running on 2GB RAM devices.
-Use standalone or integrate as a Python library.
+ImgSearch is a lightweight image search engine that supports image-to-image search and text description search.
+Built on [TinyCLIP](https://github.com/wkcn/TinyCLIP)  and [HNSWlib](https://github.com/nmslib/hnswlib), it is fast, low resource usage, and can run on 2GB memory devices.
+It can be used as a standalone search engine or integrated into other systems as a Python library.

 ## Features

-- [x] Image-to-image search: Find similar images from query photo
+- [x] Image-to-image search: Upload query image to quickly find similar images
-- [x] Text-to-image search: Search by natural language descriptions
+- [x] Text-to-image search: Search for related images through natural language descriptions
-- [x] Image similarity comparison: Compute score (0-100%) between two images
+- [x] Image similarity comparison: Calculate similarity score (0-100%) between two images
-- [x] Batch image addition: Single files or folders (recursive), auto-deduplicate
+- [x] Batch image addition: Support single files or folders (recursive addition), automatically skip duplicates
-- [x] Multi-database support: Manage multiple independent image collections
+- [x] Multi-database support: Create and manage multiple independent image libraries
-- [x] Similarity threshold filtering: Filter results by min similarity (e.g., ≥80%)
+- [x] Similarity threshold filtering: Search results can set minimum similarity (e.g., ≥80%)

 ## Installation